paper-dragonfly/cabinet_api/README.md

 6. Create empty postgreSQL database called 'cabinet' and another called 'cabinet_test'
     * See Create Blob_types section below for instructions on populating these databases

-The default environment for Cabinet is dev_local.
-To change environment, use the command line to set environment variable ENV to the desired environment: ```export ENV='<environment>'```.
+The ENVIRONMENT variable in the run command determins which database your API will connect to.
 This is used if you have more than one cabinet database, such as a local database, test database and remote database.
-Note: this ENV assignment will only last for the duration of your command line session.
-Note2: Regardless of the value of ENV, pytest will run in testing mode.
-No need to set ENV='testing' to run pytest.

-Use the following CL command to run the API: ```python3 src/api.py```
+Configure this in the config/config.yaml file.
+Note: pytest will allways run in 'testing' mode connecting to the cabinet_test database

 #### Configuration
 Create config.yaml file in the config folder which should be located in your root directory.
-This file will contain database connection strings and specify the host for each development environment.
+This file will contain database connection strings and specify the host for each environment.
 See config/config_template.yaml.

 ## Create Blob_types